 About the Workshop

 How can we maximize current and future opportunities in marine microbial observation?
 The microbial world, though invisible to the naked eye, is central to human sustenance and the health of our planet, underpinning critical ecosystem services and contributing to climate stability.
-As we look to the future, omics-powered marine microbial observatories are poised to further increase in importance for understanding the complex dynamics of ocean ecosystems, offering insights that can, inter alia, help track ocean heatlth and biodiversity loss, detect early signals of ecosystem tipping points, support biotechnical innovation, inform sustainable environmental management, and guide marine policy and conservation.
+As we look to the future, omics-powered marine microbial observatories are poised to further increase in importance for understanding the complex dynamics of ocean ecosystems, offering insights that can, inter alia, help track ocean health and biodiversity loss, detect early signals of ecosystem tipping points, support biotechnical innovation, inform sustainable environmental management, and guide marine policy and conservation.
 However, to fully realize this potential, key aspects of the current observing system must strategically evolve.

 Marine Microbial Observatories for the Future: From Samples to Data to Legacy Using Integrated ‘Omics Strategies is a two-day workshop, aimed at laying the groundwork for a lasting legacy of microbial observations in the ocean.